RAWx18/GARUDEX_LABS_V0/README.md

 # Jhakaas-Rasta

-This repository contains the code and data for the **Jhakaas-Rasta** project.
-Below are the instructions and guidelines for setting up and managing this project.
+This repository contains code and data for the **Jhakaas-Rasta** project, focused on traffic monitoring, vehicle detection, traffic optimization, and more.

 ---